rosedu1/deconvSeq/README.md

 ## Installation

-The user download [tar ball](https://github.com/rosedu1/deconvSeq/tarball/current/), and run `R CMD INSTALL` on it, or use the **devtools** package to install from GitHub:
+The user can download [tar ball](https://github.com/rosedu1/deconvSeq/tarball/current/), and run `R CMD INSTALL` on it, or use the **devtools** package to install from GitHub:

 ```r
 ## devtools is required